equinor/appsec/docs/security-champion/index.md

 # Security Champion

+!!! warning
+    The Security Champion initiative has yet not been *officially* launched in Equinor, so everything on this site is as of now work in progress.
+We intend to have a kickoff in Q3 2022, so stay tuned on these pages.

-## WIP: Info about security champion
+## Info about security champion

 Ideally, each Equinor delivery team would have one or more team-member who takes on the role of Security Champion.

 A Security Champion is a team-member who amplifies the security message at the team level.
 In practice, this means to act as the "security conscience" of the team.
 You do not need to be a security expert to become a Security Champion, an interest for security is more than enough.